Rakhiss-Bouchra/Wildfire_Prediction_Burned_scars_segmentation_System/README.md

 In this project, we utilized two different datasets for prediction and burn scar segmentation.
 - For prediction, you can access the dataset through the following link: https://www.kaggle.com/datasets/abdelghaniaaba/wildfire-prediction-dataset

 The original wildfire dataset used for prediction is sourced from the Government of Canada's Open Data Portal.
-For more details on the data collection process, you can find the notebook in the repository: https://github.com/Rakhiss-Bouchra/Wildfire_Data_Analysis
+For more details on the data collection process, you can find the notebook in this repository: https://github.com/Rakhiss-Bouchra/Wildfire_Data_Analysis

 - For burned scars segmentation:
 The dataset used in this project comprises satellite images paired with corresponding burn scar masks.